The making

 The glaze firing

 When the glaze is completely dry, the pot gets fired for the second time.
 This time, at 1220ºC, it becomes vitrified and waterproof.
-Depending on how many pieces there are in the kiln, the firing can take up to 12 hours.
 I use green energy to fire my kilns.
-The cooling takes another 18 hours.